huixie90/cpp_papers/concat.md

 directly.

-In the second example, the user has a class composed of fragmented and indirect data and attempts to implement a member function that provides a range-like view to all this data sequenced together in some order, and without creating any copies.
-The "Before" implementation is needlessly complex, creates a temporary container, and is not even returning a view. `concat_view` based implementation is a neat one-liner as this proposed view squarely satisfies this very use case.
+In the second example, the user has a class composed of fragmented and indirect data.
+They want to implement a member function that provides a range-like view to all this data sequenced together in some order, and without creating any copies.
+The "Before" implementation is needlessly complex and creates a temporary container. `concat_view` based implementation is a neat one-liner.

 # Design